olhaSabadina/ImageSearch/README.md

 ### Why did I write this project?
 ___
-There is a war going on in our country and every loss of an enemy brings our victory closer.
-I wrote this project with the help of the knowledge gained during the course on [Foxminded](https://foxminded.ua) по Swift
+This app was developed with the help of the knowledge gained during the mentoring course on [Foxminded](https://foxminded.ua)  Swift